PythonshellDebugwindow/communicare/README.md

 # CommuniCare: Bridging the Medical Communication Gap

+#### Background

-#### According to recent Canadian healthcare statistics, "The national median wait time for all referrals (including urgent) was 78 days, or 11 weeks, with 1 in 4 patients having to wait 175 days (25 weeks) or longer for their specialist appointment."
+Recent Canadian healthcare statistics reveal significant challenges in timely access to medical appointments.
+The national median wait time for all referrals—including urgent cases—is 78 days (approximately 11 weeks).
+Disturbingly, 1 in 4 patients wait 175 days (25 weeks) or longer for their specialist appointments.

-## Our Inspiration:
+## Our Inspiration

-As seen by government statistics, the health care industry continues to suffer significantly from inadequate health care professionals to match the population resulting in major dissatification among patients and overworked doctors.
-Our project, Communicare, strives to overcome this persistent issue through optimization of appointment and diagnosis methods through the asistance of technology and ai.
-Communicare allows doctors to assign short surveys to patients including and interactive body map to allow them to communicate their situation ahead of the appointment.
-Additionally, communicare uses ai to help patients communicate their symptoms and convert their organize their information to be more articulate and readable to doctors.
-This allows doctors to save significant amounts of time on miscommunication.
+These stats highlight a critical strain on the healthcare system, impacted by a shortage in supply and demand.
+The persistent imbalance results in widespread dissatisfaction, delayed diagnoses, and overburdened medical staff.
+CommuniCare aims to address this issue by leveraging technology and AI to optimize appointment workflows and improve communication between patients and doctors.

+By enabling doctors to assign pre-appointment surveys to patients, including intuitive tools such as a clickable body map and symptom checkboxes, CommuniCare helps patients describe their symptoms more clearly before their visit.
+Our AI-enhanced platform analyzes patient inputs to generate organized, articulate summaries for physicians, helping reduce miscommunication and enabling doctors to make faster, more informed decisions.

 ## Key Features

- - Doctors have a database of their patients and their respective submissions
+- CommuniCare provides a centralised database of patient details and survey submissions for availability among healthcare professionals.
+- Doctors can assign surveys to patients before check-ups, which are only accessible to the patient and the doctor.
- - Iteractive, clickable body maps for intuitive symptom communication
+- Patients use clickable body maps to indicate affected areas, improving symptom localisation.
- - Images and GIFs, e.g., a coughing animation

-### Created
-2025, August 1st
+- They also have access to a quick selection of common symptoms, such as coughing and fever, to streamline information gathering.
+- Advanced AI synthesises patient input to provide detailed condition analyses before appointments, facilitating efficient diagnosis.

+## What's Next For Communicare
+1. Integration with professional healthcare technologies and systems.
+2. Train AI models specifically for this task to improve clarity, reduce medical workload, and assist in smooth interactions between patients and doctors.
+3. Patient-friendly speech recognition tailored for patients with limited literacy or typing skills.
+4. Automatic translations from the patient's preferred language into accurate medical English for better diagnosis.
+5. Increase diagrams and images to help patients identify and communicate their symptoms better.
+6. Visualize symptoms through animations to assist patients in selecting the most accurate descriptions of their condition.

+## Stack
+**Frontend:**
+- React.js + TypeScript
+- React Router
+- Canvas API

+**Backend:**
+- Python
+- Flask + JWTs
+- MongoDB Atlas
+- Gemini 2.5 Flash

+**Others:**
+- Krita

-### Last Updated
+### Project Timeline

-2025, August 2nd
+- **Created:** August 1, 2025
+- **Last Updated:** August 2, 2025